mshi-so/dsnd-course2/README.md

 # dsnd-c2

-**Data Source**
+**Project Motivation**

-For this project I selected the DataBank from the World Bank Gorup, as one of the most frequently used source for World Development Indicator data by many reseaarchers and policymakers.
+For this project I selected the DataBank from the World Bank Group, as one of the most frequently used source for World Development Indicator data by many researchers and policymakers.
+I'd like to use this analysis to understand:
+- What are the key factors for Total Factor Productivity?
+- Does the size of economy matters to what are the key factors?
+- Is there a "Silver Bullet" for GDP growth (Balanced vs. Targeted approach)?

 **Libraries Used**